The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Generic Framework

 \subsection{Avila's global theory}

-When the Hamiltonian in Eq.~\eqref{eq:UniHam} can be reduced to an effectively spinless quasiperiodic (QP) chain of dressed particles, the system can be analytically characterized using Avila's global theory.
-This theory allows for the analytical calculation of the Lyapunov exponent (LE), which is the inverse of the localization length.
-Specifically, the complexified LE at a certain limit, which is computationally straightforward, can be used for this purpose, as will be introduced shortly.
+When the Hamiltonian in Eq.~\eqref{eq:UniHam} can be reduced to an effective spinless QP chain of dressed particles, the system may be analytically solved using Avila's global theory~\cite{avila2015}.
+The global theory enables the analytical calculation of the Lyapunov exponent (LE), which is the inverse of the localization length.
 The method provides a rigorous characterization of extended, localized, and critical states.
-Specifically, the non-negative LE $\gamma(E)$ quantifies the localization properties of the eigenstates with energy $E$.
-If $\gamma(E)>0$, the state is localized, with the localization length $\xi(E)=\gamma^{-1}(E)$.
-If $\gamma(E)=0$, the state has a divergent localization length, which may correspond to either an extended or a critical state.
-Quantum critical states arise when the corresponding transfer matrix $T_{j}$, introduced below, becomes singular.
+Specifically, the non-negative LE $\gamma(E)$, quantifies the localization properties of eigenstates of energy $E$.
+If $\gamma(E)>0$, the state has a finite localization length $\xi(E)=\gamma^{-1}(E)$.
+For $\gamma(E)=0$, the state is delocalized, corresponding to either an extended or a critical state.
+Critical states arise when the transfer matrix $T_{j}$ of the delocalized states becomes singular~\cite{simon1989,jitomirskaya2012}.
+This singularity can emerge from a universal physical mechanism that the hopping couplings have IDZs~\cite{zhou2023c}, or the QP potential has incommensurately distributed divergence points, which effectively divides the system into infinite segments, acting as IDZs.

-In particular, critical states emerge when the system has an unbounded on-site quasiperiodic potential or when incommensurately distributed zeros of the hopping terms are present.
-Additionally, Avila's global theory can be employed to derive the analytical expression for the correlation length of extended states.
-This is achieved by first performing the dual transformation of the Hamiltonian into dual space, and then calculating the localization length of localized states in the dual space, which is exactly equivalent to the correlation length for the corresponding extended states in real space.
+Furthermore, Avila's global theory can also be employed to derive the analytical expression for the correlation length of extended states.
+This is achieved by performing the dual transformation of the system into dual space.
+Then one can study the localization length of localized states in the dual space, which is equivalent to the correlation length of the corresponding extended states in the real space.